 The health, safety, and well-being of our guests, volunteers, renters, and personnel is JM Drama’s top priority and we are following the lead of Canadian public health authorities at this time.

-Tickets purchased to Registry Presents events (March 19 RUNA and April 4 Tim Louis) will be fully refunded; please contact KW Tickets at 519-578-1570 if you purchased tickets via one of their services, or send us an email at email@example.com if you purchased tickets through us directly or are uncertain of your ticket purchase method.
+All tickets purchased for these events will be fully refunded by KW Tickets, our box office service providers, as soon as they can resume regular operations.
+Please send us an email at email@example.com if you purchased tickets through us directly or are uncertain of your ticket purchase method.
 As an alternative to a refund, we are happy to issue charitable donation receipts to anyone who has purchased a ticket for a cancelled event.

 We apologize for any inconvenience caused by these cancellations, but sincerely believe it is in our collective interest - for many reasons - to take a pause when the situation calls for it.